 Research

 Expanding knowledge and improving outcomes

-We fund innovative research projects in the UK that expand knowledge, improve patient outcomes and pioneer new forms of orthopaedic treatment.
-Here are just a few of our recent research projects.
+We fund innovative research projects in the UK, typically in partnership with other institutions, that expand knowledge, improve patient outcomes and pioneer new forms of orthopaedic treatment.
+We focus on research projects that are capable of rapid translation, either by creating new MSK solutions (innovative products and services) or improving clinical practices and processes.

+Research